dream11/vertx-rest/README.md

 Annotate your provider classes with `@Provider` to automatically register them with resteasy deployment

 ## Examples
-Please refer to the package `com.dream11.rest` inside `src/main/test/java` for an example application
+Please refer [tests](src/test/java/com/dream11/rest) for an example application

 ## Swagger Specification
 Follow [this](docs/swagger/swagger-generation.md) doc to generate swagger specification.